 - Transparency where communication is sincere and no question is too small

-- Fulfilling, meaningful work through initiative and creating opportunities
+- Fulfilling, meaningful work through initiative and creating our own opportunities

 - Career preparation within the company—and beyond

-- Lift your fellow teammates up, instead of pulling them down
+- Lift your teammates up, rather than pull them down

-- Respect everyone by showing up on time and being present; I admire a closed laptop during a meeting
+- Respect everyone by showing up and being present; I admire a closed laptop during a meeting

-- Practice giving feedback that’s compassionate but also candid and specific
+- Give feedback that’s compassionate, candid, and specific

-- Practice receiving feedback with curiosity and a bit of tough skin
+- Receive feedback with curiosity and a bit of tough skin

-- Approach situations from a place of empathy and a benefit-of-the-doubt attitude
+- Approach situations with empathy and a benefit-of-the-doubt attitude

-Consistent, frequent 1:1s.
+One-on-ones.
 This is your time.
-We’ll spend a few minutes looking at your recent accomplishments and what you’re looking forward to.
-Topics are up to you—your projects, your career goals, team conflicts, or professional and personal highlights.
+We’ll look at your recent accomplishments and what you’re looking forward to.
+But other topics are up to you—your projects, career goals, team conflicts, professional and personal highlights…

-Weekly team huddles.
+Team huddles.
 This is our time.
-As a group, we’ll roundtable what we’re working on.
-Then we’ll workshop ideas, discuss industry hot topics, or try out skill-building activities.
+We’ll roundtable what we’re working on then workshop ideas, discuss industry hot topics, or try out skill-building activities.

 Office hours.
 I have an open-door policy.
 (I was a teacher, after all.)
-I block off an hour and a half a week that’s reserved just for our team.
-Stop by my desk or pop into my Zoom room—I’ll be there—so we can go over designs and content.
+Stop by my desk or pop into my Zoom—so we can go over designs and content.
 First come, first serve.
-You may bring guests, like fellow designers or researchers, but that’s up to you.
+Bring guests, like fellow designers or researchers, if that’s your fancy.

-I’ve been told that these assessments reflect me pretty well.
+I’ve been told these assessments reflect me comically well.

-I’m a gregarious optimist who takes pride in my work.
-I’ll be one of the first to raise my hand and dig in.
-(Add in a dash of a “yes, and” philosophy from my theatre days.)
-My favorite moments are the take-a-deep-breath conversations about what’s hard and real.
+TLDR: I’m a gregarious optimist who takes pride in my work.
+I’ll be the first one to raise my hand, dig in, and bring people together.
+Add a pinch of a “yes, and” philosophy from my theatre days.
+My favorite moments are having a blast team building and the take-a-deep-breath conversations about what’s hard and real.

 If you’re a coworker, I’d love your feedback.
 It’s important to me that I actually live up to these values.

 If you’re a fellow manager, chat with me about your own secret sauce.
-There’s so many ways to lead—let’s keep each other on our toes.
+There’s so many ways to lead—let’s keep each other fresh.